Home » Symptoms » Dog Symptoms A-Z » Inflammation of the Front Part of the Eye (Uveitis)

 Basics and possible causes

 The uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
-It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye. is the highly vascular layer of the eye located between the outer scleraThe sclera is the white outer layer of the eyeball that gives the eye shape and stability and protects it from injury.
+It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye. is the highly vascularized layer of the eye, located between the outer scleraThe sclera is the white outer layer of the eyeball that gives the eye shape and stability and protects it from injury.
 It transitions into the clear cornea at the front. and the inner retinaThe retina is the light-sensitive layer at the back of the eye that captures visual information and transmits it to the brain via the optic nerve.
 Retinal diseases can lead to vision loss in dogs and cats..
-Uveitis involves inflammation of this layer, which can significantly impair your dog’s vision.
+Uveitis is an inflammation of this layer, which can significantly impair your dog’s vision.
 This inflammation can be triggered by various causes, including infections, autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., or traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries..
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., or traumas.

-Infections that can lead to uveitis can be bacterial, viralViral refers to viruses and their effects on the organism.
+Infections that can lead to uveitis are bacterial, viralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases., parasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems., or fungal.
-Examples include leptospirosis, Lyme disease (Lyme borreliosis), distemper, toxoplasmosis, and systemic mycoses such as blastomycosis or histoplasmosis.
+Parasitic infections can affect the digestive tract, skin, and other organ systems., or fungal in nature.
+Examples include leptospirosis, borreliosis (Lyme disease), distemper, toxoplasmosis, and systemic mycoses such as blastomycosis or histoplasmosis.
 These infections often reach the eye via the bloodstream.

-TraumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. from external forces such as blows or foreign objects can also cause uveitis.
-Such injuries often result in direct damage to the uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
-It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye. or secondary inflammation due to infections or bleeding.
+Traumas from external impacts, such as blows or foreign bodies, can also cause uveitis.
+Such injuries often lead to direct damage to the uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
+It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye. or secondary inflammation due to infections or Bleeding.

 Typical accompanying symptoms